pryv/dev-site/source/guides/consent.md

 - **Consent must be informed**: Your app users must be fully informed of the data processing before granting consent.
 This means that your consent message should notify them of:
     - the name or title of the app/entity processing their data;
     - the purpose and the lawful basis (or bases) for processing their data;
     - the type of data that will be collected/processed.
-The concerned data streams will need to be described in the paramter `Permissions` of the auth request;
+The concerned data streams will need to be described in the parameter `Permissions` of the auth request;
     - their rights to access, erasure, and withdrawal.
-- **Consent needs to be distinguishable**: Consent cannot be included "by default" or implicitely in the terms and conditions.
-Your app users must be provided an opt-in method that requires them to explicitely answer the consent message by selecting the "Reject" or "Accept" button.
+- **Consent needs to be distinguishable**: Consent cannot be included "by default" or implicitly in the terms and conditions.
+Your app users must be provided an opt-in method that requires them to explicitly answer the consent message by selecting the "Reject" or "Accept" button.
 You must separate your requests for consent from all other matters and make sure that the request is accessible and written in plain language for your app users.

 The parameter `Permissions` of the auth request contains details about the data that will be collected, meaning the concerned streams from the user's Pryv.io account and the level of permission required on these streams (read, write, contribute or manage):
 ```json